-See Figure 3-22.
-If at any time you wish to stop the feed track during the operation, you can use the track feed switch on the control panel or at the outfeed end of the resaw.
-Turn the switch to the OFF position to stop the feed track.
+- 1. Locate track feed switch on the control panel or at the outfeed end of the resaw. - 2.
+Turn the switch to the OFF position to stop the feed track. - 3.
 Restart the track by turning the switch to the START position.
-When you release the switch, it will return to the ON position and the track will start.
+When the switch is released, it will return to the ON position and the track will start.